dulip-sameera/rock-paper-scissors/README.md

 To declare a player has won the match, one must reach 5 scores before the other.

-## RPS-V2 (Implementing a UI)
+## RPS-V2 (Implementing an UI)

-Currently the players have to type their choice.
+Currently the players have to type their choices.
 In this version, I am going to add an UI to this.
-UI would contain a stating page, game area, and the final result page.
+UI would contain a starting page, game area, and the final result page.
 Game mechanics will not be changed.